Be Brave, Marketers, Be Brave!

 Three Takeouts and Reflections

-Number two, which you spoke about, that I think we’ve both covered, is not having a plan B, having the courage of your conviction, standing behind your idea and going after it.
+Which you spoke about, that I think we’ve both covered, is not having a plan B , having the courage of your conviction, standing behind your idea and going after it.
 Being confident and believing in yourself and the possibility that it could happen.

-Then the third thing, which we talked about throughout is having insight.
-Insight has to power all the work that you do, and that knowledge and the unique understanding of why actually from the insurance company and Lemonade’s perspective, is: actually, don’t treat it as their money, treat it as the consumer’s money- my money.
+Which we talked about throughout is having insight. .
+Insight has to power all the work that you do, and that knowledge and the unique understanding of why actually from the insurance company and Lemonade’s perspective, is: actually, don’t treat it as their money, treat it as the consumer’s money- .
 They say: hey this is your money, and we’ll get it back to you as soon as we can and then give the rest to good causes, that is not what a normal insurance company sells you, so storytelling, not having a plan B and insight for me are the three things to take away from this show.

 Yeah, that’s good.
 You know it’s so much better to stand for something rather than to stand for nothing, I think that’s a key thing that has bought out the people we’ve talked about across the podcast series, completely with you on that one.